← Back to Stories

 ABC News

-• ABC states Kimmel’s joke was made on April 24, 2026, while the Guardian does not specify the exact date but confirms it was 'last Thursday' before the April 26 shooting, implying consistency.
+• The SMH and ABC state Kimmel’s joke was made on April 24, 2026, but the Guardian’s first article does not specify the exact date of the joke, only that it was 'before the Saturday attack.'

 Source Articles